-One of the students' strategies is to look at the sentence meaning first before scrutinizing the smaller components of the sentence meaning.
+One of the students' strategies is to look at the sentence-level meaning first before scrutinizing the smaller components (word-level meanings) in the sentence.

 Another student's tip is "When switching back to English for clarification is probably the worst.
 Stay immersed in ASL and learn those problem solving skills in ASL.
 Remain immersed in ASL because 1) you allow yourself to learn more, and 2) it is pretty hard to switch back and forth when you are learning."